DrChenHeng/HomePage/content/authors/admin/_index.md

 highlight_name: true
 ---

 Chen, Heng (陈衡) is a M.S. student, majored in plant genetic and breeding, at Zhang lab of IGA, CAS.
 His research interests include quantitative genetics, RNA biology and bioinfomatics.
+He also has a passion for sports, especially football and basketball, who has been adoring FC Barcelona and Los Angeles Lakers for fourteen years.
+Mr. Chen always proclaims himself a marxist, though he has read only a few chapters of "Mao selection" and "Das Kapital".

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.